MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

 In the VEE Port Configuration project, specify the property ``imageBuffer.memoryAlignment`` in the ``display.properties`` file.
 The value is the alignment in bits.
-This value will be respected by the compile-time images (Image Generator) and the runtime images.
+This value will be taken into account by the compile-time images (Image Generator) and the runtime images.

-.. note:: For the runtime image, this alignment value may be customized thanks to the function again ``LLUI_DISPLAY_IMPL_adjustNewImageCharacteristics``.
+.. note:: For the runtime images, this alignment value may be customized thanks to the function ``LLUI_DISPLAY_IMPL_adjustNewImageCharacteristics``.

 Stride (Compile-time Images)
 ----------------------------

 The stride is dynamic, often depending on the image format and width.
-Consequently, the stride cannot be described thanks to a property in the ``display.properties`` file.
+Consequently, the stride cannot be set as a property in the ``display.properties`` file for example.

 For the compile-time images (Image Generator), a specific extension of the ImageGenerator is required.